WAGO/docker-ipk/README.md

 This repo contains static linked binaries of docker ce packed in linux ipk format.

-# How to install Docker CE on Wago Device (PFC200 G2)
+# How to install Docker CE on Wago Device (PFC200 2.Gen or WAGO Touch Panel)

 ## Prerequisites for tutorial
 - Web browser of your choice. (e.g. chrome).
-- Wago PFC with min. firmware 12 or higher instaled in flash.
+- Wago PFC with min. firmware 12 or higher installed in flash.
-    - (for firmware update see https://www.youtube.com/watch?v=Ks1ak1zYVUg)
+    - for firmware download or update see: https://github.com/WAGO/pfc-firmware-sdk
-- Wago <a href="https://github.com/WAGO/docker-ipk/releases" title="docker_18.09.0_armhf.ipk">docker_18.09.0_armhf.ipk</a> (TODO add right link to github)
+- Wago <a href="https://github.com/WAGO/docker-ipk/releases" title="docker.ipk">docker.ipk</a>
 - PC with preinstalled SSH Client (e.g. https://www.putty.org/)